qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 <img width="1680" height="204" alt="image" src="https://github.com/user-attachments/assets/ff507f2e-47e0-48fc-8eb8-2c419f2aebef" />

-omega.term1.f is a Fortran code to calcualte term1 on a monthly basis ( Vg∙∇p (ζg+f) in our Eq.1 ) using daily ERA5 data.
+omega.term1.f is a Fortran code to calculate term1 on a monthly basis ( Vg∙∇p (ζg+f) in our Eq.1 ) using daily ERA5 data.
 More information on the calculation procedure is provided in the code comments.

-omega.term2.f is a Fortran code to calcualte term2 on a monthly basis (Vg∙∇p T in our Eq.1) using daily ERA5 data.
+omega.term2.f is a Fortran code to calculate term2 on a monthly basis (Vg∙∇p T in our Eq.1) using daily ERA5 data.
 More information on the calculation procedure is provided in the code comments.